Bullish on Hong Kong Stocks with High Dividend Yield

 Currently, the dividend yield of the Central SOEs Dividend Index is approximately 6.9%.
 Even accounting for a 20% dividend tax, this translates into a net yield of about 5.5%, a compelling figure that represents 2.8 times the yield of ten-year government bonds, suggesting an attractive long-term investment prospect.

-In conclusion, the Central SOEs Dividend Index, apart from being a favorable option for long-term investments, also positions itself as an excellent candidate for systematic investment strategies, including dollar-cost averaging
+In conclusion, the Central SOEs Dividend Index, apart from being a favorable option for long-term investments, also positions itself as an excellent candidate for systematic investment strategies, including dollar-cost averaging.
+By attracting income-oriented investors, these high-yielding funds can serve as a solid defensive base in a diversified portfolio, offering substantial returns over the long haul.

 Leave a Comment